Enter-a-password/autoChangeBG/README.txt

-To only be used in the Westada school
+To only be used in the Westada school district

 Extra info:
 	Python MUST be installed to launch.
 To install on a district computer, lanuch company portal and install